haithanhp/mixconv_pytorch/README.md

 | Mixnet-L    | in progress  | 7.3M (*this code*)| Bug issue (solved soon)       |

 ### Discussion
-Currently, the accuracy is very low compare with the number reported in the paper.
+Currently, the accuracy is very low compare with the numbers reported in the paper.
 So, welcome scientific, rigorous ,and helpful feedbacks to train MixConv proper in Pytorch.